 In 1980, a future opportunity to host every governor in America, plus a chance at a national media spotlight, led to more resort development.
 In January 1981, construction began on Vista Towers, an eleven-story resort facility offering 168 bedrooms in 84 two-bedroom suites, plus a private penthouse adjoining an exclusive 120-seat restaurant on the eleventh floor.

-Eight years later, in 1997, the resort was sold to Irving, Texas-based Highgate Hotels, which sold off much of the property including the “Bradford House” (originally built as the Golden Oaks condominium complex) and the premier waterfront property of the main lodge.
-Highgate attempted to hold some loyal patrons by maintaining a few rooms and operation of “The Waters” restaurant until the autumn of 2004.
-The following spring, Highgate sold the remaining real estate, main lodge building, recreation center, conference center and golf courses to Peter S. Boylan III.
+Eight years later, in 1997, the resort was sold to Irving, Texas-based Highgate Hotels, which sold off much of the property, including the “Bradford House” (originally built as the Golden Oaks condominium complex) and the premier waterfront property of the main lodge.
+Highgate attempted to hold some loyal patrons by maintaining a few rooms and operating “The Waters” restaurant until the autumn of 2004.
+The following spring, Highgate sold the remaining real estate, main lodge building, recreation center, conference center, and golf courses to Peter S. Boylan III.

-Work began on a stunning 13,000 square foot club house which opened July 14, 2011, including an 85-seat restaurant, bar, lounge, fitness center and golf shop.
-Two new magnificent golf holes were built to make way for the new club house and adjacent practice facilities, including a new driving range.
-Crews began work on a new nine-hole golf course on the site of the former Gold Course, closed two years previously due to lack of demand.
+Work began on a stunning 13,000-square-foot clubhouse that opened on July 14, 2011, including an 85-seat restaurant, bar, lounge, fitness center, and golf shop.
+Two new magnificent golf holes were built to make way for the new clubhouse and adjacent practice facilities, including a new driving range.
+Crews began work on a new nine-hole golf course on the site of the former Gold Course, which closed two years previously due to a lack of demand.

-That new course, The Champions Nine, opened for play November 11, 2011, simultaneous with reconstruction of the north nine holes on the old Blue Course.
-Those nine new holes, the Legends Nine, opened for play in May, 2012, at which time the remaining nine holes were closed for complete redesign and renovation.
-With the completion of reconstruction on those nine holes and the subsequent opening of the Heritage Nine in May, 2013, Shangri-La’s golf course included 27 all-new Championship holes.
+That new course, The Champions Nine, opened for play on November 11, 2011, simultaneous with the reconstruction of the north nine holes on the old Blue Course.
+Those nine new holes, the Legends Nine, opened for play in May 2012, at which time the remaining nine holes were closed for complete redesign and renovation.
+With the completion of reconstruction on those nine holes and the subsequent opening of the Heritage Nine in May 2013, Shangri-La’s golf course included 27 all-new Championship holes.

 The next phase of development was residential, beginning with “The Gallery,” fifteen patio homes adjacent to #9 Champions Nine.
-With groundbreaking in December, 2014, development of the 15-home gated development was completed in 2016.
-Construction of a second development, The Ridge at Shangri-La, began in 2017 and will include 38 homes.
-Two more developments are planned.
-Once complete, the new residential development will total approximately 100 homes.
+With groundbreaking in December 2014, development of the 15-home gated development was completed in 2016.
+Construction of a second development, The Ridge at Shangri-La, began in 2017 and includes 38 homes.

-The “Shangri-La” name had been restored to the property immediately after Gibbs’ purchase.
+The “Shangri-La” name was restored to the property immediately after Gibbs’ purchase.
 The airport, renamed Grand Lake Regional Airport, is now privately owned and fully operational.
-Shangri-La Estates and Shangri-La Chateaus continue as highly sought after properties, each unit under individual ownership.
+Shangri-La Estates and Shangri-La Chateaus continue as highly sought-after properties, each unit under individual ownership.
 Similarly, condominiums at Vista Towers and Country Estates are individually owned, the buildings operated by owners’ associations.

 The former Golden Oaks is now a popular time-share property, Worldmark by Wyndham, and former resort waterfront properties have been developed into new luxurious residential areas, Shangri-La Place, The Villas, and Pointe Marin.
-Charles Davis’ son Bill and his wife Patty are Monkey Island residents and active club members.
-And throughout the Grand Lake area, the talk is once again about Shangri-La.
+Throughout the Grand Lake area, the talk is once again all about Shangri-La.

 Charles Davis left a legacy of excellence and beauty of a day gone by.
 Eddy Gibbs maintained the same vigilance in the successful pursuit of his dream to restore that unparalleled standard of excellence to the new Shangri-La Golf Club, Resort & Marina for Grand Lake’s future generations.